DAT Solutions: Services and products

-The DAT Network hosts more than 270 million freight loads and trucks per year in the US and Canada.
+The DAT Network hosts more than 400 million freight loads and trucks per year.
 The network consists of several load board subscription services for small to midsize carriers, freight brokers, and shippers.

 DAT provides a real-time truckload freight rate service.
-This is based on $116 billion of transactions annually, from actual "broker-buy" rates (what freight brokers pay carriers) to shipper-to-carrier contract rates.
+This is based on $150 billion of transactions annually, from actual "broker-buy" rates (what freight brokers pay carriers) to shipper-to-carrier contract rates.
 The company's lane and pricing analyses can be used to make truck routing decisions.

 DAT 's other products include carrier monitoring, transportation management software, and tracking systems.
 Additional services include trucking authority services, a free truck driver app (DAT One), freight factoring carrier onboarding, and other fleet management services.

 Ownership

 Jubitz Corporation established DAT Services and maintained ownership through January 2001.
 TransCore purchased DAT Services in February 2001.
 (DAT's services were augmented by additional TransCore acquisitions of Viastar Services and DM Computing.)
 TransCore was acquired by Roper Technologies in 2004.
 In February 2014, DAT split off from TransCore and officially changed its name to DAT Solutions.

 As of 2020, DAT has been re-branded as DAT Freight & Analytics to highlight the company's freight market intelligence offerings.
 In 2020, DAT acquired the Freight Market Intelligence Consortium (FMIC), a subscription-based benchmarking and analysis service, from Chainalytics.